-As the story (told by Daniel Burkett) goes, a group of Methodists in Ashe County first met outdoors at the home of George "Paddy" Bowers under an oak tree sometime in the 1820s.
-The reverend James Hurley was the minister.
-The meeting site is thought to be somewhere near the present town of West Jefferson, at the bottom of "Paddy Mountain," which forms the backdrop for the town today.
+As the story (told by Daniel Burkett) goes, a group of Methodists in Ashe County first met outdoors at the home of George “Paddy” Bowers under an oak tree sometime in the 1820s.
+The reverend James Hurley was the pastor.
+The meeting site is thought to be somewhere near the present town of West Jefferson, at the bottom of “Paddy Mountain,” which forms the backdrop for the town today.

-West Jefferson United Methodist Church (WJUMC) was started in the winter of 1921 when an organizational group met with Tev.
-T.E.
+West Jefferson United Methodist Church (WJUMC) was started in the winter of 1921 when an organizational group met with Rev. T.E.
 Wagg at the home of Mrs. James Allen.
-The first meeting of the "Church" took place at J.E.
-Shumate's Theater on April 20, 1921, with the following folks in attendance: Mr. and Mrs. Faw, Mrs. Graybeal, Jennie Graybeal (Daughter), Mrs. Edgar Jones, Mrs. Nora Kirby, Mr. T.E.
+The first meeting of the “Church” took place at J.E.
+Shumate’s Theater on April 20, 1921, with the following folks in attendance: Mr. and Mrs. Faw, Mrs. Graybeal, Jennie Graybeal (Daughter), Mrs. Edgar Jones, Mrs. Nora Kirby, Mr. T.E.
 Parker, Mr. J. A. Roland, Mr. and Mrs. J.L.
 Seagraves, and Mr. and Mrs. James Allen.
-Sunday School was held at the "School House."
+Sunday School was held at the “School House.”

 The land that the current church sits on was purchased, and a small (temporary) building was erected.
 The Rev. J.L.
 Reynolds of the Jefferson Charge took over for Rev. Wagg in the Spring of 1921.
 The Sanctuary Building, as we know it, started in 1927 and was completed in 1930.
 Bishop Paul Kerns dedicated the building on September 27, 1934.